The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Introduction

-Moreover, to prove the $\del$-constant criterion for simultaneous normalization of reduced curves, it is assumed in \cite[Theorem 4.1]{CL06} that the fibers are pure dimensional\,\footnote{\,Pure dimensional is also assumed for projectice families of any dimension in \cite{CL06} and \cite{Ko11}.} and that the base scheme is the spectrum of a complete, or Henselian, or analytic normal local ring.
-The pure-dimensionality assumption is however not necessary, even in the more general situation of families of not necessarily reduced INNSs, but we have to take special care of isolated points in the fibers (cf. Theorem \ref{thm.semicont1} and Theorem \ref{thm.simnormPID}).
+Although we use ideas from \cite{CL06}, the proofs of our main results are quite different.
+In \cite[Theorem 4.1]{CL06} it is assumed (for the $\del$-constant criterion for simultaneous normalization of reduced curves) that the fibers are reduced and pure dimensional and that the base scheme is the spectrum of a complete, or Henselian, or analytic normal local ring.
+We do neither assume that the fibers are reduced nor that they are pure dimensional.
+Our restriction (in the more general situation of families of INNSs) is that the base scheme is the spectrum of a PID.
+We conjecture that the results hold also for normal base spaces of any dimension, but the non-reducedness of the fibers provides essential technical difficulties.

 Since our base rings include $\Z$ and $\k[t]$, $\k$ any field, we just mention in passing that our results have interesting computational applications.
-E.g., if an isolated non-normal singularity is defined over $\Z$ resp. over $\k[t]$, the computation of the $\del$-invariant over $\Q$ resp. $\k(t)$ can be estimated and speeded up by the (much cheaper) computation modulo any (not only lucky) prime $p\in \Z$ resp. modulo $\langle t-a\rangle$, $a$ any element in $\k$, provided that $\del$ of the special fiber is finite.
-This applies of course also to $\del$ for reduced curves (if the special fiber is reduced, the nearby fibers are reduced too) and hence can be used to improve algorithms to compute the genus of a curve.
-We refer to \cite[Remark 24]{GP21}, where we considered $\delta$ for families of parametrized curve singularities, and where this is discussed in more detail.
+E.g., if an isolated non-normal singularity is defined over $\Z$ resp. over $\k[t]$, the computation of the $\del$-invariant over $\Q$ resp. $\k(t)$ can be estimated and speeded up by the (much cheaper) computation modulo any (not only lucky) prime $p\in \Z$ resp. modulo $\langle t-a\rangle$, $a$ any element in $\k$.
+This applies of course also to $\del$ for reduced curves and hence can be used to improve algorithms to compute the genus of a curve.
+We refer to \cite[Remark 24]{GP21}, where we considered $\delta$ for families of parametrized curve singularities and to \cite{GPS21} for an algorithm, showing that the semicontinuity can lead to an impressive speed up of the calculations.